 Here, Teleperformance has used their cover photo to expand on their logo.
 The tight visual relationship between the two images is a great example of branding.
 We especially love that they’ve included their “Best Pages of 2019” top 10 ranking, because it instantly boosts their credibility.

 Congratulations!
 You’ve now set up your LinkedIn Company Page.
 Now the exciting work can begin.
-As always, we begin by developing our strategy.
+As always, we start by developing our strategy.

 Creating a LinkedIn Marketing Strategy